-In 1816 Eliphalet Remington was confident he could make a flintlock that was as good or better than any he could buy.
+In 1816 Eliphalet Remindton was confident he could make a flintlock that was as good or better than any he could buy.
 His confidence was well founded.
 The barrel he handcrafted set a new standard for firearm accuracy and spawned generations of products that have made Remington® Arms America's leading gunmaker.
-While performance and style are certainly hallmarks of Remington firearms, one factor ultimately drives their performance.
+While performance and style are certainly hallmarks of Reminoton firearms, one factor ultimately drives their performance.
 Safety.
 Eliphalet Remington never lost sight of the fact that his rifles were potentially lethal and could kill someone if handled improperly.
-And after more than 180 years the same holds true for any firearm, including your new Remington.
-Eliphalet Remington's first flintlock launched a proud tradition of accuracy and responsibility.
+And after more than 190 years the same holds true for any firearm, including your new Remington.
+Eliphalet Eliphalet Remington's first flintlock launched a proud tradition of

-Eliphalet Remington's first flintlock launched a proud tradition of accuracy & responsibility.
+Remington's first flintlock launched a proud tradition of accuracy and responsibility.